Request More Information

 This program welcomes online students from around the world.
 Online students do not qualify for an F-1 Student Visa to travel to the U.S. but instead can participate in our online courses remotely.
 If your native language is not English and/or you attended school outside of the U.S., you will likely need to provide proof of English language proficiency and an official translation or evaluation of academic transcripts.
 Requirements will vary based on a student’s academic history and home campus policies.
 For guidance about these requirements and how they apply to your specific situation contact your preferred home campus admissions office.

-If you would like to apply as an International Student for an on-campus program in the UW System please refer to these resources through UW-HELP.
+If you would like to apply as an International Student for an on-campus program in the UW System please refer to these resources through Go Wisconsin.

 Questions?